Interior:

 First of all, I'm happy.
 Because even though I don't particularly like Clinton either, Donald Trump has very strict policies on immigration and considering how much I want to go to the US for University and then work, it was scary to see he'd been elected.
 Most of our generation don't particularly care about the election but I don't really have a choice but to care.
 After all, it affects my future.
 So fingers crossed the recount changes the result to something less difficult for me.

 Anyway, if we compare the reaction to Donald Trump's original victory and this story, it's not nearly as excited as you would have thought.
 I was prepared for a massive online reaction with everyone cheering and hoping once again to put someone else in the White House after all the complaining and previous resentment towards the first result but it's been surprisingly lackluster.
-In fact, if I hadn't had gone searching for this story for my weekly news, I doubt I would've even heard of this.composite-election-map-new-one
+In fact, if I hadn't had gone searching for this story for my weekly news, I doubt I would've even heard of this.

-Sunday 20 November 2016
+Sunday, 20 November 2016

 Weekly news 8